What’s new in small cell lung cancer research and treatment?

 The fluorescent light causes abnormal areas in the airways to show up in a different color than healthy parts of the airway.
 Some of these areas might not be visible under white light, so the color difference may help doctors find these areas sooner.
 Some cancer centers now use this technique to look for early lung cancers, especially if there are no obvious tumors seen with normal bronchoscopy.

 This imaging test uses CT scans to create detailed 3-dimensional pictures of the airways in the lungs.
 The images can be seen as if the doctor were actually using a bronchoscope.

 Virtual bronchoscopy has some possible advantages over standard bronchoscopy.
-First, it is non-invasive and doesn't require anesthesia.
+First, it is non-invasive and doesn’t require anesthesia.
 It also helps doctors look at some airways that might not be seen with standard bronchoscopy, such as those being blocked by a tumor.
 But it has some drawbacks as well.
-For example, it doesn't show color changes in the airways that might indicate a problem.
-It also doesn't allow a doctor to take samples of suspicious areas like bronchoscopy does.
+For example, it doesn’t show color changes in the airways that might indicate a problem.
+It also doesn’t let a doctor take samples of suspicious areas like bronchoscopy does.
 Still, it may be a useful tool in some situations, such as in people who might be too sick to get a standard bronchoscopy.